Durgesh-Vaigandla/AI-tools-database/README.md

 ## 🚀 Quick Start

 ### For Users
-Visit [CSEdge AI Tools Directory](https://csedge.co/ai-tools) to browse and discover AI tools.
+Browse the [AI Tools Directory](https://github.com/Durgesh-Vaigandla/ai-tools-database) to discover AI tools.

 ### For Contributors
 1. **Fork** this repository